Strength training: Get stronger, leaner, healthier

 Strength training can be done at home or in the gym.
 Common choices include:

 - Body weight.
 You can do many exercises with little or no equipment.
-Try pushups, pullups, abdominal crunches and leg squats.
+Try pushups, pullups, planks and leg squats.

 - Resistance tubing.
 Resistance tubing is inexpensive, lightweight tubing that provides resistance when stretched.
 You can choose from many types of resistance tubes in nearly any sporting goods store.

 - Weight machines.
 Most fitness centers offer various resistance machines.
-You can also invest in weight machines for use at home.
+You can invest in weight machines for use at home, too.

 If you have a chronic condition, or if you're older than age 40 and you haven't been active recently, check with your doctor before beginning a strength training or aerobic fitness program.